vdotadot/learning-tensor-flow/README.md

 First time using GitHub.
 I decided to upload my learnings here.

 Just adding some sentences here to test git commands.

+## Local Development

+1.Open Tensor-flow.ipynb to see the notes.